hamcrest/JavaHamcrest/README.txt

 Depending on how you intend to use Hamcrest, you should use different Jars.

- * [hamcrest-api.jar]
+ * [hamcrest-core.jar]
    This is the core API to be used by third-party framework providers.
-This excludes the implementations of Matchers.
+This includes the a foundation set of matcher implementations for common operations.
    This API is stable and will rarely change.
+You will need this library as a minimum.

  * [hamcrest-library.jar]
    The ever-growing library of Matcher implementations.
 This